Skip to contents

 qna_data <- rjd3bench::qna_data

-Temporal disaggregation methods
+Temporal disaggregation and interpolation methods

 Chow-Lin, Fernandez and Litterman